josuttis/belleviews/README.md

 OPEN TOPICS:
 1. Support of remaining basic views: transform (<font color="red">at work</font>)
-1. Support of all, counted, common
+1. Support of counted, common
 1. Support of elements, keys,values
    - with fix that elements always works on tuple-like APIs
 1. Support of reverse